 J. Wray & Nephew Limited

 J. Wray & Nephew Limited is a subsidiary of the Campari Group, a major player in the global branded beverage industry, with a portfolio of over 50 premium and super premium brands marketed and distributed in over 190 countries worldwide.
 Established in 1825, J. Wray & Nephew Limited is the oldest company in Jamaica and one of the largest exporters in the Caribbean, with its products going to over 60 countries around the world.
 The Company has Jamaica’s largest wine and spirits portfolio, comprising a number of owned and represented brands including the iconic Wray and Nephew White Overproof Rum and Appleton Estate Jamaica Rum.
-J. Wray & Nephew Limited’s principal operations include the cultivation of sugar cane, the manufacture of sugar and the distillation of rum and other spirits; the ageing, blending and bottling of rum; the production of wines and other alcoholic beverages and the marketing, sales and distribution of the Company’s brands as well all non-owned brands that are represented by the Company in Jamaica.
-The Company owns three sugar estates – Appleton Estate, Holland Estate and New Yarmouth Estate – which account for approximately 63% of all spirits produced in Jamaica.
+J. Wray & Nephew Limited’s principal operations include the distillation of rum and other spirits; the ageing, blending and bottling of rum; the production of wines and other alcoholic beverages and the marketing, sales and distribution of the Company’s brands as well all non-owned brands that are represented by the Company in Jamaica.

 A Glance in the Past